Change: Definition for textbooks vs. reality in the boardroom

 How can you successfully master change?

-1. Adapt your mindset
+1. adapt mindset

 A Growth Mindset helps to see change as an opportunity rather than a threat.
 Those who think flexibly are better able to adapt and learn from change.

-2. Set clear goals
+2. set clear goals

 The clearer your goals are, the easier it is to accept change as part of the growth process.

-3. Seeking resources and support
+3. seek resources and support

 Mentors, books or courses can help you to better prepare for change.

-4. Taking small steps
+4. take small steps

 Not every change needs to be implemented immediately.
 Gradual adjustments make the transition easier.